MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/quickstart-python-functions.md

 In this quickstart, you'll learn how to use Python mathematical and utility functions with [SQL Server Machine Learning Services](../sql-server-machine-learning-services.md).
 Statistical functions are often complicated to implement in T-SQL, but can be done in Python with only a few lines of code.
 ::: moniker-end
 ::: moniker range="=azuresqldb-mi-current||=sqlallproducts-allversions"
-In this quickstart, you'll learn how to use Python mathematical and utility functions with [SQL Managed Instance Machine Learning Services](/azure/sql-database/sql-database-managed-instance-machine-learning-services-overview).
+In this quickstart, you'll learn how to use Python mathematical and utility functions with [Azure SQL Managed Instance Machine Learning Services](/azure/sql-database/sql-database-managed-instance-machine-learning-services-overview).
 Statistical functions are often complicated to implement in T-SQL, but can be done in Python with only a few lines of code.
 ::: moniker-end

 ## Prerequisites